-This question depends on the type of computer user you are, what programs you plan on running on the computer, and how many programs you have open at a given time.
-A method of determining how much RAM you should have is to look at the system requirements of the programs you run on your computer and double the memory requirements.
-However, below is the general recommendation for the amount of memory we suggest that today's computers have.
+The answer depends on what operating system and programs you run on the computer and how many programs run at the same time.
+We recommend looking at the system requirements for the programs or games you run on your computer, and double that number.
+However, below is our recommendation for the amount of memory today's (2022) computers should have.

 Recommended: 8 GB

 If you're using an older computer, with an older version of an operating system, the minimum memory requirements are lower.
 For example, users still running Microsoft Windows XP can get away with 128 MB of memory since its requirements are only 64 MB.

 It's important to know that the 32-bit versions of any Microsoft Windows operating system can only detect up to 4 GB of total system memory.
 Upgrading to a 64-bit processor and a 64-bit version of Windows increases your memory requirements, but it also allows your computer to recognize more memory.

 What happens if my computer has less than 2 GB?

 As long as you are using an older operating system, as mentioned above, you can still get away with 2 GB of memory or less.
 However, running an older operating system poses a security threat because they are no longer updated.
 Also, newer software often won't work on older computers and operating systems.

 If you are running a newer operating system, like Windows 10 or Windows 11, with 2 GB or less of memory, the computer may be quite slow.
 You may also receive "low memory" warnings on your computer, and programs may freeze if there's insufficient memory.

 Is having 32 GB or more of memory too much?